-Although western civilization currently enjoys some of the highest rates of education ever seen in history, it appears that the rates of insolvable problems in the political, economic, military and even scientific spheres have grown have multiplied far faster.
+Although western civilization currently enjoys some of the highest rates of education ever seen in history, it appears that the rates of insolvable problems in the political, economic, military and even scientific spheres have multiplied far faster.
 If education and science are meant to empower each generation to problem solve, and make ever-more refined discoveries into nature, then why are we plagued by a drought of creative thought in our present era?
 To answer such questions as: Why are we plagued by elementary problems like the ongoing crisis of famine, poverty, financial collapse and war in the social domain, we must also ask why has society not made any paradigm shifting breakthroughs for over half a century?
 Those discoveries which we are told have been made (like the 2012 discovery of the Higgs-Boson “God” Particle, have empowered us to change… well absolutely nothing.

 These questions will be addressed over the course of nine weeks, as the Rising Tide Foundation hosts a series of lectures on the topic of science under the theme of As Above So Below.
 This series will revisit the ancient Pythagorean traditions embodied in such works as Plato’s Timeaus, which drove various renaissance movements across the ages and cultures- both in Andalusian Spain, Persia, as well as in the western cultural matrix with the works of Nicholas of Cusa, Johannes Kepler, Leibniz and many others.
 We will investigate what potent scientific traditions and thinkers have been suppressed and why?
 And finally we will explore the fruitful importance of recognizing the unifying character of the universe- either in the scales of the immeasurably large, immeasurably small and always with a sense that such “heretical” ideas as intention, design, principle, harmony and goodness have a causal role to play in the realm of science.